This thread has been bookmarked. Visit your bookmarked threads to review.

 after 1 hour 20 minutes the system shut off and created a pretty good vacuum, my 3psi Wika gauge ended up pointing straight down which is when I decided to close the valve to it to protect it as the vacuum was still increasing.
 After maybe 10 seconds I heard the Gorton 1s open 30 feet from me and suck in air pretty hard.

 Does this behavior suggest I sized my boiler well, or is it a little on the large side being it hit 1.5psi after 1 hour 15 minutes?
 I have to assume being able to do a 8 degree recovery and only going off on pressure once is pretty good?
 Should I consider having someone come in and reduce my fire a little or leave it alone?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.